Plan your journey

 Completing your journey

-When finishing your journey, you should deposit any of your used tissues or rubbish in bins.
+When finishing your journey, you should deposit any of your used tissues, disposable face coverings or rubbish in bins.
 We recommend you wash or sanitise your hands (and children’s hands if you are travelling with them) as soon as possible.